riturajFi/Acontext/readme.md

 Acontext is a context data platform that:

-- **Store** contexts & artifacts, using postgres and S3
+- **Stores** contexts & artifacts, using Postgres and S3
-- **Observe** agents' tasks and user feedbacks, and offer a nice Dashboard
+- **Observes** agent tasks and user feedback, and offers a nice Dashboard
-- Enable agents' **self-learning** by collecting experiences (or SOPs).
+- Enables agent **self-learning** by collecting experiences (or SOPs)

-We're building it because we believe Acontext can help you to:
+We're building it because we believe Acontext can help you:

 - **Build a more scalable agent product**
-- **Improve agent's task success rate and reduce running steps**
+- **Improve your agent success rate and reduce running steps**

-so that your agent can be more stable,  and provide greater value to your users.
+so that your agent can be more stable and provide greater value to your users.